scalapb/ScalaPB/customizations.md

 You can customize the Scala type of any field.
 One use-case for this is when you would like to use type-safe wrappers around primitive values to enforce unit correctness.
-For example, instead of using an integer for time fields, you can wrap in a `Seconds` class.
+For example, instead of using a raw integer for time fields, you can wrap them in a `Seconds` class.

 {% highlight proto %}
 message Connection {